Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Note on disclosure

-While disclosure is not required in this course, in professional or academic contexts outside, disclosure may be mandatory.
+While disclosure of AI contribution is not required in this course, in professional or academic contexts outside, disclosure may be mandatory.
 You should be prepared to adapt to stricter standards in research, industry, or publishing.

 ## Third-party code and content